 Google loves websites with quick load speeds.
 Having quick load speeds is one of the determining factors Google looks for when ranking websites.
 This feature is huge and should be taken seriously.
 Not only is it important for SEO factors, but for your consumers as well.
 Even a ONE-second delay could cost you potential customers and revenue.
 Over 70% of those potential customers will not return.
 If your page loads slowly, customers will not find your site to be trustworthy.

 What are Meta Tags?
 These are the little snippets you see as a quick description under your website title on a google search.
-Although Google says meta tags arent part of the SEO algorithm process it uses, these are still essential.
-You want to stand out with your meta tag, as it is the first description of your company and what you offer.
+Although Google says meta tags arent part of the SEO algorithm process it uses, these are still useful.
+You want to stand out with your meta tag, as it is your company’s first description of what you offer.
 It can be the determining factor as to whether or not they click on your site.
 This tag could be key to bring in more traffic.
-Although it may not factor into SEO, it is just as vital and important to get right.
+Although it may not factor into SEO, it is just as relevant to get right.
 You want to grab the attention of potential clients.
-You must use keywords in your description.
+It would be best if you used keywords in your description.
 The keywords that will be searched will also be bolded in the meta tag.
-Never use quotation marks in your meta tag description as Google will cut off the information you are trying to say.
+Never use quotation marks in your meta tag description, as Google will cut off the information you are trying to say.

 These small six steps should help to get you started on your journey to SEO.
 Remember the following we covered:

 - Blog Posts